 The Rule was first adopted the 96th Congress by a law enacted to increase the public debt limit in 1979 (Pub.
 L. 96–78) was originally applicable to concurrent resolutions on the budget for fiscal years beginning on or after October 1, 1980 (fiscal year 1981).

-The Gephardt Rule was a rule of the House of Representatives that gave expedited consideration to increases in the statutory limit on the public debt.
-The rule stipulated that when a concurrent resolution on the budget was adopted (agreed to by both Houses of Congress), the Clerk of the House was directed to prepare and send to the Senate a Joint Resolution which changed the debt limit to be consistent with the debt levels called for by the budget resolution.
+When originally adopted, the rule stipulated that when a concurrent resolution on the budget was adopted (agreed to by both Houses of Congress), the Clerk of the House was directed to prepare and send to the Senate a Joint Resolution which changed the debt limit to be consistent with the debt levels called for by the budget resolution.
 Since no direct vote was taken on that Joint Resolution, no one could be held responsible for supporting it.
-Such a “Gephardt Bill” had the unique nature of never being introduced, not having a sponsor, not debated, nor voted on, but still a legislative measure.
+Such a “Gephardt Bill” has the unique nature of never being introduced, not having a sponsor, not debated, nor voted on, but still a legislative measure.

 A notable instance of the use of the Gephardt Rule was the Balanced Budget and Emergency Deficit Control Act of 1985, which was first engrossed by the Clerk of the House as an increase in the limit on the Public Debt.
 It was later amended to incorporate the budget process reforms which serve as an important element of the statutory aspect of the Congressional Budget process.

 Notably, section 3101(b) of title 31 of the U.S. Code makes reference to the House Rule under its original designation (Rule XLIX), though it has no effect since its repeal.